smart-edge-open/edgeapps/applications/smart-city-app/README.md

 ## Installing OpenNESS
 The OpenNESS must be installed before going forward with Smart City application deployment.
 Installation is performed through [OpenNESS playbooks](https://github.com/otcshare/specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md).

 > **NOTE:** At the time of writing this guide, there was no [Network Policy for Kubernetes](https://kubernetes.io/docs/concepts/services-networking/network-policies/) defined yet for the Smart City application.
-So, it is advised to remove the default OpenNESS network policies using this command:
+So, it is advised to remove **all** the network policies existing in the `default` namespace such as:
 > ```shell
-> kubectl delete netpol block-all-ingress cdi-upload-proxy-policy
+> kubectl delete netpol block-all-ingress
 > ```

 Details on deploying the application is provided in the following sections.